 - 9.4.1.
 Recordkeeping requirements under Subpart OOOOa.
-You must maintain the records identified as specified in §60.7(f) and in paragraph (4) of this condition.
+You must maintain the records identified as specified in §60.7(f) and in paragraph (a) of this condition.
 All records required by this subpart must be maintained either onsite or at the nearest local field office for at least 5 years.
 Any records required to be maintained by 40 C.F.R.
-60 Subpart OOOOa that are submitted electronically via the EPA's CDX may be maintained in electronic format. - (4) For each pneumatic controller affected facility, you must maintain the records identified in paragraphs (4)(i) through (v) of this condition, as applicable. - (i) Records of the date, location and manufacturer specifications for each pneumatic controller constructed, modified or reconstructed. - (ii) Records of the demonstration that the use of pneumatic controller affected facilities with a natural gas bleed rate greater than the applicable standard are required and the reasons why. - (iii) If the pneumatic controller is not located at a natural gas processing plant, records of the manufacturer's specifications indicating that the controller is designed such that natural gas bleed rate is less than or equal to 6 standard cubic feet per hour.

-- (iv) If the pneumatic controller is located at a natural gas processing plant, records of the documentation that the natural gas bleed rate is zero. - (v) Records of deviations in cases where the pneumatic controller was not operated in compliance with the requirements specified in §60.5390a.
+60 Subpart OOOOa that are submitted electronically via the EPA's CDX may be maintained in electronic format. - a.
+For each pneumatic controller affected facility, you must maintain the records identified in paragraphs (a)(1) through (5) of this condition, as applicable. - 1.
+Records of the month and year of installation, reconstruction, or modification, location in latitude and longitude coordinates in decimal degrees to an accuracy and precision of five (5) decimals of a degree using the North American Datum of 1983, identification information that allows traceability to the records required in 40 C.F.R. §60.5420a(c)(4)(iii) or (iv) and manufacturer specifications for each pneumatic controller constructed, modified, or reconstructed. - 2.
+Records of the demonstration that the use of pneumatic controller affected facilities with a natural gas bleed rate greater than the applicable standard are required and the reasons why. - 3.
+If the pneumatic controller is not located at a natural gas processing plant, records of the manufacturer's specifications indicating that the controller is designed such that natural gas bleed rate is less than or equal to 6 standard cubic feet per hour. - 4.
+If the pneumatic controller is located at a natural gas processing plant, records of the documentation that the natural gas bleed rate is zero. - 5.
+For each instance where the pneumatic controller was not operated in compliance with the requirements specified in §60.5390a, a description of the deviation, the date and time the deviation began, and the duration of the deviation.